chiselstrike/chiselstrike/README.md

 ### Is ChiselStrike an ORM?

 Maybe?
-ChiselStrike has some aspects that overlap with traditional ORMs: it allows you to access database abstractions in your favorite programming language.
+ChiselStrike has some aspects that overlap with traditional ORMs: it allows you to access database abstractions in your programming language.
 However, in traditional ORMs you start from the database, and export it up.
 Changes are done to the database schema, which is then bubbled up through *migrations*, and elements of the database invariably leak to the API.